teeframe/protocol-documentation/src/encoding.md

 ## String Packing

-When strings are sent via the network, you don't need to worry about bits, only the bytes.
+When strings are sent via the network, you don't need to worry about bits like numbers, only the bytes.
 They are sent as plain C strings.
 They do not contain a length and to identify their end, they must be null-terminated.

 You can see an example of a encoded string "Hello" in hexadecimal:
 ```sh